-The Campus School program is designed to give students a foundation and act as a launching pad.
+The Campus School kindergarten through sixth grade program is designed to give students a foundation and act as a launching pad.
 The foundation is set in the early grades, where students learn the concepts, skills, and habits of mind that enable them to understand themselves and the world in which we live.
 Our curriculum is grounded in mathematics, science, social studies and language arts.
 This core curriculum is enhanced by art, music, physical education, technology, and Spanish, giving our students a well-rounded and challenging school experience.
-Students can also study violin and cello in 1st grade and trumpet, flute, and clarinet in 3rd grade and then perform in our orchestra.
-In addition, students in grades 4 – 6 can join our chorus.
+Students can also study violin and cello in 1st and 2nd grade and trumpet, flute, and clarinet in 3rd - 6th grade and then perform in our orchestra.
+In addition, students in 4th - 6th grade can join our chorus.

 Our teachers work collaboratively with our two learning specialists, the consulting psychologist, teacher aides, administrators, and student teachers to ensure the curriculum is taught in a holistic and dynamic manner.
 As students progress through the grades they master more complex content and concepts.
 We help students become critical and creative thinkers, understand multiple perspectives, and connect their learning to other subjects and the world outside of school.
 This makes learning meaningful and relevant.